mustard123/master-thesis/README.md

 Example:

-To have the LoRa_Decoder send the decoded messages out on port 30300 and the Lora_Responder to listen on port 30300 accordingly pass the arguments like below to the respective command field:
+To have the LoRa_Decoder send the decoded messages out on port 30300 and the Lora_Network_Server to listen on port 30300 accordingly pass the arguments like below to the respective command field:

 *docker-compose.yml*
 ```